 Quality Assurance Specialist

-- Coordinate the Quality Assurance Program: To include but not limited to ensuring that patients are appropriately consented and registered, overseeing patient compliance to the study protocol, ensuring the confidentiality, security, and accuracy of data, and reviewing physician documentation to assure that dictation meets study requirements.
+- Coordinate the Quality Assurance Program: To include but not limited to ensuring that patients are appropriately consented and registered, patients are eligible and overall compliance to the study protocol, ensuring the confidentiality, security, and accuracy of data.

 - Conduct investigational pharmacy monitoring, review drug or device accountability, tracking records, and clinical research pharmacy processes.
 Verify that appropriate storage, supply, usage, instruction, documentation and disposition are in place and followed.